annaalb/cmgtools-lite/README.md

 # Make inputs to 3D fit #

 The `makeInputs.py` script allows to create all the simulation templates, normalizations and data inputs.
 To run on a single year use `-p "year"`, to run on more years separate them with a coma.
 Except for signals, when running on Run2, use the batch submission and the option `--sendjobs False` to merge the batch jobs.
-In the script it is possible to select on which analysis category to run.
+In the script it is possible to select on which analysis category to run with the option `-c`.
+By default the script runs on the 5 main ggDY categories.
+If the option `--vbf` is used the VBF version of the categories specified with `-c` are also produced.
+In general use `--vbf` to produce the normalizations also for VBF categories and not for making templates.
+The option `--vv` runs on VV categories without veto on VH.

 ## 1. Make the normalizations ##
  * QCD (in batch it will automatically produce pythia, madgraph and herwig)

- `python makeInputs.py -p 2016 --run "qcdnorm"`
+ `python makeInputs.py -p 2016 --run "qcdnorm" --vbf`

   * V+jets: